mrhouzlane/advanced-solidity/huff/README.md

 # huff-puzzles by [RareSkills](https://www.rareskills.io)

+## Notes

+- Changes to stack
+- Bytecode types (creation code and runtime code)
+- Low level deployment of a contract (Execution of opcodes without functions signatures)
+- Txs to address(0)
+- Calldata Execution

 A series of puzzles that go from very easy to more difficult so that you can have a hands-on introduction to the [huff language](https://huff.sh) and learn EVM bytecode while doing it.

 ## Pre-requisites